OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 4. Through the left side menu, navigate to PurchaseOrder Document, by accessing the option ***Documents / PurchaseOrder***.
 Add a new attribute by clicking on option **Add new / Reference** and setting its *Name* and *Type* as *Primavera* and *Data Source / Primavera*, respectively.

 5. Through the left side menu, create a new application behaviour by accessing the option ***Extensibility / Application Behaviours / Add new***.
-Set its *Name* as "IntegratePurchaseOrder", "Primavera" as *Data Source* and "External" as *Execution Location*.
+Set its *Name* as "IntegratePurchaseOrder", "Primavera" as *Data Source*.

     Copy and paste the following code (Remember to change the "USER" and "PASS" fields to your actual username and password.):